sgraham/sgraham.github.io/_posts/2022-09-09-bike-trailer.markdown

 I've been watching an inordinate number of YouTube videos in German with closed captioning and using Google Translate to auto-translate to English as I regrettably don't speak German.
 (It doesn't work that well.)
-In any case there's a surprising number of people making their own "Fahrradwohnwagen"s or "FaWoWa" if you suck at German spelling, as I do.
+In any case, there's a surprising number of people making their own "Fahrradwohnwagen"s or "FaWoWa" if you suck at German spelling, as I do.
 If you want a taste, check out this [recent meetup](https://www.youtube.com/watch?v=BWR7fUVk9Z8)!